canonical/charm-relation-interfaces/tls_certificates/README.md

 Both the requirer and the provider need to adhere to a certain set of criteria to be considered compatible with the interface.

-### Requirer
+### On relation joined

+The requirer:
-- Is expected to provide its unit name
+- Shall provide its unit name
-- Is expected to provide a list of certificate requests
+- Shall provide a list of certificate requests

-### Provider
+The Provider:
-- Is expected to provide its CA certificate
+- Shall provide its CA certificate
-- Is expected to provide its CA chain
+- Shall provide its CA chain
-- Is expected to provide certificates and private keys for each certificate request.
+- Shall provide certificates and private keys for each certificate request.

+### On relation changed

+If the requirer's data bucket changes, the provider is expected to overwrite the existing certificates and/or remove the pre-existing certificates from the relation data.

 ## Relation Data